 Foundations in History and Literature

-Those students who took the Vice and Virtue course would progress to this class, although last year’s course is not a prerequisite.
+Those students who took the Vice and Virtue course progress to this class, although last year’s course is not a prerequisite.
 The suggested grade levels for this course are 5-7.
 You may view the assignment page here and access the detailed course description here.

 Personal Narrative: Course in Writing and Literature

-This course uses literature as a means of getting students to think about some of the most important aspects of writing, including structure and development, word choice, voice, and theme.
+This course uses literature as a means of getting students to think about some of the most important aspects of writing, including structure and development, word choice, tone, voice, and theme.
 The course begins with reading and writing journals, a study that encourages students to discover their voice and to write spontaneously and naturally.
 From the journal, the study naturally progresses into the personal narrative, the autobiography and lastly, the biography.
 The course will also include relevant poetry and short fiction.
-Those students who took the course “English History and Literature” would progress to this class, although last year’s course is not a prerequisite.
-The reading material, which I will expand to include more American, English and ancient authors, would be appropriate for students ages thirteen and older (although younger students with good reading skills may also enjoy the course).
+Those students who took English Literature and History progress to this class, although last year’s course is not a prerequisite.
+The reading material, which includes American, English, European, Russian and ancient authors, is appropriate for students ages thirteen and older (although younger students with good reading skills may also enjoy the course).
 The suggested grade levels for this course are 7-9.
 You may view the assignment page here.
 View the detailed course description and the assignment page by clicking on the hyperlinks.

-In this course, we will examine the history of the short story and novel and read some of the best English and American examples from the 18th to 20th century.
+In this course, we will examine the history of the short story and novel and read some of the best English, American, European and Russian examples from the 18th to 20th century.
 The year will begin with a talk of the short story genre in terms of its literary form, its origins, and sociological implications.
 Then, individual works will be discussed in the context of the author’s cultural and intellectual milieu as well as the author’s biography.
-Those students who took the course "Drama," Writing and Speech" or “Classic Works” would progress to this course, although last year’s course is not a prerequisite.
+Those students who took the course Drama, Writing and Speech or Classic Works progress to this course, although those courses are not a prerequisite.
 View the assignment page and access the detailed course description by clicking on the hyperlinks.

 Online Grammar for Foundations Students